 At the same time, LH Basel has tried, wherever possible, to include opinion leaders from the South and in the South in order to develop a fully bilateral view of the picture like the African Network for Internationalization of Education (ANIE), the African Academy of Sciences (AAS), representatives from the African Union (AU) and the European Union in Africa.
-All inputs went into the mapping of results that were presented at the information day on 19 February 2014.
+All inputs went into the mapping of results that were finally presented at the University of Basel Africa Day on 19 February 2014.

 Outcomes of the Mapping Process

-Based on the results of the mapping process and the feedback from participants of an Information Day on 19 February 2014 the Leading House Basel has further developed its outlines for 2013 – 16 entailing
+Based on the results of the mapping process and the feedback from participants of the Africa Information Day on 19 February 2014 the Leading House Basel has further developed its outlines for 2013 – 16 entailing

 - to give preference to a regional approach and to include by that the following geographical areas: